wp-plugins/accesspress-social-icons/readme.txt

 Yes you can build your own sets or choose from pre available sets as per your requirement.

-= Where can I find the documentation for the plugin? = Once you install the plugin , you can check some general documentation about how to use the plugin in the "How to use" panel of the plugin's settings page.Complete documentation can be found  [here](https://accesspressthemes.com/documentation/documentationplugin-instruction-accesspress-social-icons/).
+= Where can I find the documentation for the plugin? = Once you install the plugin , you can check some general documentation about how to use the plugin in the "How to use" page of the plugin.Complete documentation can be found  [here](https://accesspressthemes.com/documentation/documentationplugin-instruction-accesspress-social-icons/).

 == Screenshots ==
 1. Backend Lcon Sets Listing